Qudos Bank: Qudos Bank

-On 14th April 2025, members voted at a Special General Meeting to approve a merger with Bank Australia The likely date for the merger is 1st July 2025 with the Qudos Bank brand retained.
+On 14 April 2025, members voted at a Special General Meeting to approve a merger with Bank Australia The likely date for the merger is 1 July 2025 with the Qudos Bank brand retained.

 On 1 July 2025, Qudos Mutual Limited ABN 53 087 650 557 has completed the total transfer of the business to Bank Australia Limited ABN 21 087 651 607.

 Corporate affairs

 Promotional activities

 At the beginning of 2014, the organisation purchased the naming rights to the Sydney Entertainment Centre, with the venue becoming known as the Qantas Credit Union Arena.
 It had been intended to demolish the venue at the end of 2013, but the naming rights deal saw the venue remain open until December 2015.

-In April 2016, Qudos Bank secured a multi-year naming rights deal for the Sydney Super Dome, most recently known as the Allphones Arena.
+In April 2016, Qudos Bank secured a multi-year naming rights deal for the Sydney Super Dome, most recently known as the Allphones Arena for ten years.

 Products and services

 Qudos Bank provides a variety of financial banking products and services, including home loans, credit cards, personal loans and several types of savings accounts, as well as financial planning, general insurance, and foreign currency.